 Nikon finally unveiled the next-generation Nikon Z6 and Z7 mirrorless cameras.
 There were many expectations.
 Finally, I had the opportunity to get acquainted with the novelty in person a few days before the presentation.
 Here is the first Nikon Z6 Review and its main characteristics.
 Since the Nikon Z7 II is expected to ship a little later than the Z6 II, I could only get a feel for the Nikon Z6 II.

 If you read the announcement or watched the online presentation, you know that the new items received 99 percent of the same corpus as the first generation.
 The Nikon Z6 II and Z7 II bodies are identical, as was the case in the first generation.
 Hence, all statements regarding the exterior refer to the new generation as a whole.

 The first and foremost difference of the case is related to the memory card compartment cover.

-Since the second generation received two slots, the lid size had to be increased – almost twice in height.
-However, if you own a cage for Z6 / Z7, then you can not worry, it will fit here perfectly, tested on the Small Rig cat.
+Since the second generation received two slots, the lid size had to be increased – almost twice the height.
+However, if you own a cage for Z6 / Z7, you can not worry.
+It will fit here perfectly, tested on the Small Rig cat.